Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Theoretical Background

 \subsection{LLM-Based Automated Feedback}

+While in traditional machine learning, building an automated feedback system required large amounts of rather specific training examples, this paradigm changed with the advent of LLMs.
 LLM-based feedback guided by careful prompting does not require data-intensive or time-consuming model training or fine-tuning.
 Instead, the primary challenge lies in crafting effective prompts (also referred to as prompt engineering) that ensure the desired performance and output \cite{federiakinPromptEngineeringNew2024}.
-Another advantage is that LLMs can flexibly address a wide range of student responses in fluent, natural language.
-The promising potential of LLMs for education is reflected in the growing number of research institutions and groups that have developed, are currently developing, or are planning to develop LLM-based feedback systems \cite{avila_using_2024, xavier_empowering_2025, tufinoNotebookLMLLMRAG2025}.
-Increasing evidence suggests that such LLM-based systems can support learning and positively influence academic performance in certain circumstances \cite{wanExploringGenerativeAI2024, wangEffectChatGPTStudents2025, dongExaminingEffectArtificial2025, kestinAITutoringOutperforms2025}.
+Another advantage is that LLMs can flexibly address a wide range of student responses in fluent, natural language. \corr{A growing number of research groups have developed or are developing such LLM-based feedback systems \cite{avila_using_2024, xavier_empowering_2025, tufino_notebooklm_2025}}.
+More importantly, increasing evidence suggests that such LLM-based systems can support learning \cite{wanExploringGenerativeAI2024, kestinAITutoringOutperforms2025} and positively influence academic performance, although effect differs across disciplines \cite{dongExaminingEffectArtificial2025}.
+In their meta-analysis, Dong et al. found strong effects in nursing, geography, and language learning, but weaker effects in mathematics; however, no conclusions were drawn regarding physics.
+Importantly, Dong et al. call for more research into the conditions under which AI is most effective.
+This call is particularly relevant for physics, as existing evidence has largely focused on conceptual physics tasks rather than genuine physics problem solving \cite{wanExploringGenerativeAI2024}.
+Because physics problem solving is more difficult to assess than conceptual understanding and requires feedback on multiple knowledge types and skills, both the effectiveness of LLM-based feedback and the design conditions under which it might be effective remain largely unexamined.